You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 In our matching:

-- The structure (host, group setting) maintains boundaries
+- The structure (host, group setting) reduces pressure and awkwardness

 In our community guidelines: